clewisdavis/The-Joy-of-React/course-notes.md

 #### Shopping Cart

 - Imagine building a shopping cart UI.
 You receive an array of items being held in teh card from the server.
 - If an item is otu of stock, they cannot purchase it.
-Should be displayed seperately.
+Should be displayed separately.

 - Started on, but two problems remain:
   - Need to show all the items in teh user's cart, not just the first one.
-  - Need to show two seperate tables.
+  - Need to show two separate tables.
 One for in-stock, and one for sold-out.

 - AC's
   - Update the `CartTable` component to use iteration.